 Paul has delivered training and spoken on large stages all over the world, advised the English Department for Education on Teacher Standards, given evidence to the Education Select Committee and carried out extensive work with the Ministry of Justice on Behaviour and Restraint in Youth Custody.

-Paul is currently writing a new Parenting book for Penguin Random House.
-He works internationally on Behaviour, Culture and School Reform and Tweets on @PaulDixTweets.
+Paul has written a new Parenting book for Penguin Random House.
+‘When the Parents change Everything Changes’ will be published on September 5th.
+Paul Tweets on @PaulDixTweets.

 Trainer and Coach

 Hannah is an experienced School Improvement Consultant, Coach & Trainer.
 She specialises in Behaviour, SEMH & SEND, and works nationally and internationally supporting Schools (early years to FE, & Special/AP settings), Local Authorities & Trusts in reviewing, implementing, and developing cultural change, policy, systems and provision.